varnish/Varnish-Book/varnish_book.rst

 	Issuing ``param.show <parameter>`` will give you a description of the parameter.
 	The description includes when and how modifications takes effect, and the default and current value of the parameter.

-.. bookmark

 Command line configuration
 --------------------------

+Type ``man varnishd`` to see all options of the Varnish daemon.
+Relevant options for the course are:

 -a <[hostname]:port>      listen address
--f <filename>             VCL
+-f <filename>             VCL file
 -p <parameter=value>      set tunable parameters
--S <secretfile>           authentication secret for management -T <hostname:port>        Management interface
+-S <secretfile>           secret for authorizing access to the management port -T <hostname:port>        management interface
 -s <storagetype,options>  where and how to store objects

 .. container:: handout